Factbox - What does Henrique Capriles want for Venezuela?

 * Capriles opposes Chavez's decision to pull Venezuela out of the World Bank's ICSID arbitration court where U.S. oil giants Exxon Mobil and ConocoPhillips are seeking billions in compensation for 2007 nationalizations.

 * Capriles says he would not immediately raise the price of gasoline - the cheapest in the world due to government subsidies.
 The subject is a touchy one for Venezuelans who remember the trauma of deadly riots over price rises in 1989.
-Capriles says he would, however, start debate on the subject.
+Capriles says he would, however, start debate on the subject, with an eye to eventually hiking the cost of fuel.

 NATIONALIZATIONS